A wrong turn at the Maine-Canada border leads to 2-week quarantine for Canadian families

-Two families are required to quarantine for 14 days after a wrong turn led them across the U.S.-Canada border.
+Two families were required to quarantine for 14 days last year after a wrong turn led them across the U.S.-Canada border.

 Not wanting to create suspicion by doing a U-turn, Blackmore thought it was best to approach the gate, explain her predicament, and then border agents would let her turn around, the CBC reported.

-Note: Correction: A previous version of this story misstated the year that the event took place.